Girl Stories & Game Plays

 Diverse, lively, often hilarious...

 * * *

 This anthology offers a different (maybe sneaky) kind of journey that builds like a novel ... or something else entirely.
 A feast of silly, serious, strange, sexy, transcendent, and laugh-out-loud funny stories of girls and girl-women.
-Included among the trilogy of one-act plays is an updated version of the popular audition-monologue play Darleen Dances.
+Included among the trilogy of one-act plays is an updated version of the popular audition-monologue play Darleen Dances, along with Notes for Actresses.
 The one-acts can be performed singly or as a trilogy using one cast of actors.

 This is a book for everyone who enjoys a good laugh, a cathartic cry, and an entertaining tale.

 A great gift for men who like their brains teased and girl-women of all ages.

 A girl-woman can be 16 or 60.
 She's innocent like a fox.
 But mainly she's alive!
 Alive like a girl, wise like a woman.

 • Eloise (of the children's books)

 • Norah Jones